Early life of Winston Churchill: Harrow

 Churchill narrowly passed the Harrow School entrance exam and he became a pupil there in April 1888.
 He was not academically brilliant, except in English and History, and his teachers complained that he was unpunctual and careless.
 He wrote poetry and letters which were published in the school magazine, Harrovian, and won a fencing competition.

 His father insisted that he be prepared for a career in the military, so Churchill's last three years at Harrow were spent in the army form.
 He performed poorly in most of his exams.
 On a holiday to Bournemouth in January 1893, Churchill fell from a bridge and was knocked unconscious for three days.
 In March he took a job at a cram school in Lexham Gardens, South Kensington, before holidaying in Switzerland and Italy that summer.

 Sandhurst

-After two unsuccessful attempts to gain admittance to the Royal Military Academy, Sandhurst, Churchill succeeded on his third attempt.
+After two unsuccessful attempts to gain admittance to the Royal Military College, Sandhurst, Churchill succeeded on his third attempt.
 There, he was accepted as a cadet in the cavalry, starting his education in September 1893.
 In August 1894 he and his brother holidayed in Belgium, and he spent free time in London, joining protests at the closing of the Empire Theatre, which he had frequented.
 His Sandhurst education lasted for 15 months; he graduated in December 1894.
 In January 1895, shortly after Churchill finished at Sandhurst, his father died; this led Churchill to adopt the belief that members of his family inevitably died young.